If you want to buy a car but haven't saved enough money to pay cash upfront, you might decide to get a car loan.

 Take a look at our Consumer rights page for more information.

-Consumer Affairs Victoria (CAV)
+Consumer Affairs Victoria (CAV) - Motor Cars

-You'll find some information about your rights and responsibilities when it comes to buying a car and getting a car loan.
+Information about your rights and responsibilities when it comes to buying a car and getting a car loan.

 MoneySmart - Car Loans